OperationRecon/UoT-EE432-project/README.md

 Make sure that all required packages are installed.
 To install required packages, open a CLI window.
 Navigate to the main folder of this program.
 Input the command:
 `pip install -r requirements.txt`

-To connect with the database, open the `sys_env.json` file and set the value of `database` to the desired path of the data.
+To connect with the database, open the `sys_env.json` file and set the value of `database` to the desired path of the data relative to main.py file.
 The path MUST be surrounded by quotation marks. (i.e `"database": "..\\data\\university.db"`)

 Default is:`"..\\data\\university.db"`